cablelabs/Streamlined_Onboarding_Demo/docs/Build.md

   default for your Linux distribution; these typically need to be installed via `apt` and with the architecture `armhf` specified

 ## Building the OCF Components

 * Generally, when building the IoTivity-Lite tools, the Makefile is located in `deps/SO_IoTivity-Lite/port/linux`
-  * The remainder of this section assumes the use of `make` from within this directory
 * From within this directory, the OCF examples can be built with `make <target>`

 ### Onboarding Tool (OBT)

-* The command-line based OBT can be built in the `deps/SO_IoTivity-Lite/port/linux` directory with a `make SO_DPP=1 onboarding_tool`
+* The command-line based OBT can be built in the `deps/SO_IoTivity-Lite/port/linux` directory with `make SO_DPP=1 onboarding_tool`
-  * Note the required environment variable `SO_DPP`, which indicates to different macros and definitions that code specific to streamlined onboarding
+  * Note the required environment variable `SO_DPP`, which indicates to include different macros and code definitions specific to streamlined onboarding
 * Refer to the documentation on the IoTivity-Lite branch `obt-py` for information on building and running the web-based OBT